 - Or, that pollen season has increased an additional four weeks per year due to global warming?

-With pollen and other allergens causing much strain on the world’s health and health care system, a HEPA air purifier for allergies that explicitly targets microscopic particles can help to reduce your symptoms, prevent hospital visits, and save everyone a lot of money on health care costs.
+With pollen and other allergens causing much strain on the world’s health and health care system, a HEPA air purifier for allergies that explicitly targets microscopic particles can help to reduce your symptoms, prevent hospital visits, and save you on health care costs.

 We hope you found this guide on the best air purifier for allergies useful.

-By choosing the right kind of filters (pre-filter and True HEPA filter) and a high-quality device, you can gain better control over your life as an allergy sufferer.
+By choosing the right kind of filters (a pre-filter and True HEPA filter) and a high-quality device, you can gain better control over your life as an allergy sufferer.

-The products recommended on this page are some of your best options when it comes to getting allergy relief.
-But don’t just take our word for it, read the reviews of what others have to say about these air purifiers to find out how good they are yourself.
+But don’t just take our word for it, read the reviews of what others have to say about these air purifiers to find out for yourself just how good they really are.